idada29/Case-Study-8---Fresh-Segments-/Data Exploration and Cleansing.md

-*What do you think we should do with these null values in the fresh_segments.interest_metrics* A good data quality step in handling null values is:
+*3. What do you think we should do with these null values in the fresh_segments.interest_metrics* A good data quality step in handling null values is:
  - Identifying the reason for missing data.
  - Assessing the extent of missing data.